-These 11 states would have to either raise taxes or cut spending by more than 5% in the event of a typical recession.
+These 10 states would have to either raise taxes or cut spending by more than 4% in the event of a typical recession.
 Is your state on the list?
 Take a look.

 Reserve, revenue and budget data are from the National Association of State Budget Officers.
-Recession impact on state revenues calculated by Moody\'s Analytics.
+Recession impact on state revenues calculated by Moody’s Analytics.

-PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 18
+PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 15

-See Louisiana’s Full State Tax Profile
+Go to Louisiana’s Full State Tax Profile

 The Bayou State depends heavily on oil and gas revenues, so it could be hit harder than most states when a recession causes energy prices to fall due to lower demand.

-PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 11
+PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 9

-See Illinois’s Full State Tax Profile
+Go to Illinois’ Full State Tax Profile

 PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 7

-See Missouri’s Full State Tax Profile
+Go to Kentucky’s Full State Tax Profile

-See Pennsylvania’s Full State Tax Profile
+Go to New Jersey’s Full State Tax Profile

 PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 6

-See Arizona’s Full State Tax Profile
+Go to Pennsylvania’s Full State Tax Profile